April 15, 2016

 Former Nigerian president Olusegun Obasanjo is chairing the committee screening all the nominees and selecting the winners.

 “We want to celebrate individuals and institutions that are changing the reality of farming in Africa, from a grueling struggle to survive to a profitable family business that thrives,” he explains.

-“The Africa Food Prize is another way we can drive a search for solutions to fundamental problems, like a chronic lack of financing, that prevent African farmers from achieving their potential,” says Strive Masiyiwa, Chair and CEO of Econet Wireless International and Board Chair of the Alliance for a Green Revolution in Africa (AGRA).
+“The Africa Food Prize is another way we can drive a search for solutions to fundamental problems, like a chronic lack of financing, that prevent African farmers from achieving their potential,” says Strive Masiyiwa, Chair and CEO of Econet Wireless International (external link) and Board Chair of the Alliance for a Green Revolution in Africa (AGRA).
 “It can put a bright spotlight on bold initiatives and technical innovations that can be replicated across the continent to eliminate hunger and poverty and provide a vital new source of employment and income.”

 “I hope the Africa Food Prize will continue to attract global attention to all the impressive African women and men with a ‘can-do attitude’ and drive - people who play such a vital role in transforming agriculture in Africa,” says Holsether.

 Read more on www.africafoodprize.org and follow us on Twitter (@yara, @afrfoodprize, @AGRAAlliance and @TheAGRF).

 You can also read more about Yara’s Africa engagement here, including the history of the Yara Prize, our work on the growth corridor SAGCOT and our role in establishing the public-private platform Grow Africa.